-Part II Certification Examination is a written examination which will mainly be based on, but not limited to, the relevant part of the syllabus of Part II Certification Examination as defined for the respective specialty of medical physics.
+Part II Certification Examination shall be a written examination consisting of 60 MCQs and 10 short questions, which will mainly be based on, but not limited to, the relevant part of the syllabus of Part II Certification Examination as defined for the respective specialty of medical physics.
 The examination questions will be reviewed by an external examiner to be appointed by HKIPM.